nuxeo/doc.nuxeo.com-content/src/nxdoc/authentication-and-user-management/saml-20-authentication.md

     You can find other use cases and more extensive documentation about keytool&nbsp;[here](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html).

-    After having set up the Java KeyStore and updating the SAML keystore configuration with the proper aliases(key) and passwords the metadata generated at [http://localhost:8080/nuxeo/saml/metadata](http://localhost:8080/nuxeo/saml/metadata)&nbsp;should include the correct X509 certificate data.
+    After having set up the Java KeyStore and updating the SAML keystore configuration with the proper aliases(key) and passwords the metadata generated at `http://NUXEO_SERVER/nuxeo/saml/metadata` should include the correct X509 certificate data.

 {{! /excerpt}}